The Voice-Powered Web: combining browsers with AI voice assistants

 - Empathy: smart voice assistants could detect your mood and use that to automatically adapt their tone and their suggestions.

 Sorry if I missed anything out: if you attended the session and you would like me to add, edit or add a credit, please just leave a comment :-)

 We think that there is a massive potential for the Voice-Powered Web — and we think it’s time to start discussing together how the Web can facilitate these kind of interactions in an open, secure and privacy-respecting way.

 You can check out our slides from the session here.
-If you’re interested in this topic and you would like to participate in further conversations and potential future web standards work, please join the WICG discussion here and/or drop us an email including “voice assistants” in the subject line and we’ll be pleased to keep in touch!
+If you’re interested in this topic and you would like to participate in further conversations and potential future web standards work, please join the WICG discussion here, send us an email, or leave a comment below.

 Update (August 2018): There is now a Call for Participation for a new Voice Assistant Standardisation Community Group!